-‘Jersey Shore’ Star Deena Nicole Cortese Flaunts Body In Rare Selfie
+‘Jersey Shore’ Star Deena Nicole Cortese Flaunts Body In Rare Selfie Post

 Jersey Shore: Family Vacation star Deena Nicole Cortese flaunted her body in a new Instagram selfie.
 She remarked in the caption that quarantining for the past two months has given her back her curves.
-The reality star shared the news via social media and two photos taken in her New Jersey home where she has sheltered-in-place alongside husband Christopher Bucker and son C.J.
+The reality star shared the news via social media and two photos taken in her New Jersey home where she has sheltered in place alongside husband Christopher Buckner and son C.J.

-Deena who stars in the MTV reality series alongside pals Nicole “Snooki” Polizzi, Jenni “JWoww” Farley, Angelina Pivarnick, Mike “The Situation” Sorrentino, Paul “Pauly D” DelVecchio, Vinny Guadagnino, and Ronnie Ortiz-Magro, showed off her shape in the rare selfies to the delight of her fans who applauded her for displaying her curves proudly.
+Deena — who stars in the MTV reality series alongside pals Nicole “Snooki” Polizzi, Jenni “JWoww” Farley, Angelina Pivarnick, Mike “The Situation” Sorrentino, Paul “Pauly D” DelVecchio, Vinny Guadagnino, and Ronnie Ortiz-Magro — showed off her shape in the rare selfies to the delight of her fans, who applauded her for displaying her curves proudly.

 “Fine and dandy like peppermint candy!!
 I wish you and your family the best.
-Stay healthy!” stated one follower of the reality star.
+Stay healthy!” stated one admirer of the reality star.

 “Yassssssss Deeners u always had the best body,” said a second fan of Deena’s overall healthy look.